-- \emptyset the majority for potential acquisition of rights to additional products or product candidates, as discussed above; - ø approximately \$4.0 million to complete the remaining clinical testing and product development of Amelior that we believe is necessary to file our NDA with the FDA; - ø approximately \$12.0 million for expected commercial introduction of Amelior to the U.S. market; - ø approximately \$15.0 million for expansion of our hospital and field sales forces to a total of approximately 130 representatives and managers; - Ø approximately \$1.0 million for product development by CET, our 86%-owned subsidiary; and - Ø the remainder to fund working capital and for general corporate purposes.
+- Ø approximately \$4.0 million for continued clinical testing and product development of Amelior; - ø approximately \$12.0 million for expected commercial introduction of Amelior to the U.S. market; - Ø approximately \$15.0 million for expansion of our hospital and field sales forces to a total of approximately 130 representatives and managers; - Ø approximately \$1.0 million for product development by CET, our 86%-owned subsidiary; and - Ø the remainder to fund working capital and for general corporate purposes.